SalifD-EE/pomocube_prototype1/README.md

 4294967135
 ```

 Then I understood.
-A closer look reveals that the ATmega 328P’s internal timer has a tick rate of roughly 45 ms at 16 MHz, so if the remaining time was smaller than that tick, we’d go into the negatives, except there are no negatives,
+A closer look reveals that the ATmega 328P’s internal timer has a tick rate of roughly 45 ms at 16 MHz, so if the remaining time was smaller than that tick, we’d go into the negatives, except there <em>are</em> no negatives,
 because time is handled with unsigned longs, so instead we overflow back to the highest value possible for that variable type, which is about 4.29 billion.
 That’s why we go from 16 to these ridiculously huge numbers.
 The solution was to only update the timer if the remaining time was more than one tick away from zero, otherwise, the segment is over, and the timer stops.
 You do lose some precision because of this limitation,
 but 50 milliseconds isn’t crucial for what is nothing more than a little study timer.